 Why do you need cloud testing?

 We all have tasted manual testing; it is not possible to test everything manually.
 Even performing automation testing is not a cakewalk; it is more complicated to set up and execute.
 The teams face many challenges in executing automation testing on in-house device labs.
-So, we need cloud automated testing to simplify the process.
+So, we need web or mobile app testing on cloud to simplify the process.

 Here is how: